Child Custody and Parenting Time

 - The preference for the primary caregiver of the child, if the caregiver is deemed fit by the court; and

 - The willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the child.

-In practical terms, this means that in many cases, the parent who has accepted primary responsibility for bringing up the child in the past will probably be awarded the care and custody of the child in the future provided that they encourage ongoing contact between the child and their former spouse.
-The non-custodial parent will be allowed reasonable rights of visitation.
-Oregon law calls this visitation schedule a “parenting plan."
+In practical terms, this means that in many cases, the parent who has accepted primary responsibility for bringing up the child in the past will probably be awarded the care and custody of the child in the future, provided that they encourage ongoing contact between the child and the other parent.
+The non-custodial parent will be awarded a visitation schedule called a “parenting time plan."

-In general, joint custody will work only if both parents communicate and cooperate with each other.
-Joint custody can be terminated at any time simply by a party filing a request for modification based on joint custody no longer being in the child’s best interest.
-Generally, this indicates to the court that joint decision making is no longer working.
-A modification of legal custody from joint custody to sole custody does not necessarily mean that the non-custodial parent's parenting time schedule will change.
+Joint custody can be terminated at any time simply filing a motion with the court alleging that joint custody is not working and is no longer in the child’s best interest.
+If a motion is filed, the court will set a hearing to determine the “best interest of the child” and decide which parent should be awarded sole legal custody.
+A modification of legal custody from joint custody to sole custody does not necessarily mean that the parenting time plan will change.

-Conversely, an award of sole custody means that one parent has the sole right to make vital decisions regarding a child's education, religious training, health care, and the like without consultation with the other parent.
-Often times, custody agreements provide for sole custody to one parent with an obligation to consult with the other parent on major decisions.
+Sole legal custody means that one parent has the right to make major legal decisions for their child including decisions involving a child's education, religious training, health care, and the like without consultation with the other parent.
+Often times, custody judgments award sole custody to one parent but with an obligation that they consult with the other parent on major decisions.
 In those circumstances, if a disagreement arises, the parent with sole custody still has the authority make the decision over the objection of the other parent.
-Sole custody is far more common due to the agreement and cooperation required to make joint custody work and the ease of termination of joint custody.

 Creating a Parenting Plan That Works